Habibullah-KH/Habibullah-KH/README.md

 I'm a Web Developer focused on building scalable, efficient, and user-friendly web applications using the **MERN Stack**.
 I enjoy solving real-world problems and always strive to stay updated with the latest trends in web technologies.

 🎓 Currently pursuing **B.Sc. in Computer Science & Engineering** at **IUBAT** (International University of Business Agriculture and Technology).
-🚀 Exploring AI-powered tools, automation, and the future of smart web development.

 ---